-Dressage riders are now permitted to wear a wider range of boots when competing.
+Dressage riders are now permitted to wear a wider range of horse riding boots when competing.

 At British Dressage’s (BD) latest rules and fixtures committee meeting (7 March), the team looked at a wide range of boots.
 Some met with the current rules and others did not.